Sreekee/Nvidia/README.md

 ## About the Labs/solutions

 #### Lab documents
-`documents` in each lab directory contains the same lab description and sample solution `.pdf` documents in the Teaching Kit `.zip` package downloadable from the [GPU Educators Program portal](https://developer.nvidia.com/educators).
+`documents` in each lab directory contains the same lab description and sample solution writeups `.pdf` documents in the Teaching Kit `.zip` package downloadable from the [GPU Educators Program portal](https://developer.nvidia.com/educators).

 #### Baseline sample code
 `sample_code` in each each lab directory contains the baseline training model solution (as well as instructions to run) described in the lab descriptions.
 These baseline models render a baseline score for the given dataset that students are suggested to outperform.
 The `sample_code` is designed to be given to students when the lab is assigned.